stacyste/RegressionPkg/README.md

 # RegressionPkg

-This is a sample R package implementing a set of fundamental modeling and matrix decomposition functions by hand.
+This is an R package implementing a set of fundamental modeling and matrix decomposition functions by hand.

 ### Included are: